trina731/SecureYourFlight/README.md

 ## What We Learned

+We used HTML/CSS for the frontend design, Python Flask for backend and integration, and SQLLite for the database.
 We learned about many new skills including web development, how to create a full stack framework, and access APIs

 ## Challenges Faced